Stallings slam in 9th off Díaz rallies Pirates past Mets 9-7 - WHIZ News

 New York dropped to 2-4 against the last-place Pirates over the past 10 days — including two blown saves by Díaz in games the Mets led by at least five runs.

-This time, he was tagged for his third blown save in 21 chances this season after Seth Lugo was charged with five runs in the eighth inning.
+This time, he was tagged for his third blown save in 21 chances this season after Seth Lugo gave up five runs in the eighth inning.

 Down 7-5 in the ninth, the Pirates loaded the bases with one out as Ke’Bryan Hayes was hit by a pitch, Bryan Reynolds walked and John Nogowski hit an infield single.

-Díaz (3-4) appeared on his way to escaping the jam when he struck out Gregory Polanco looking on a full-count pitch.
+Díaz (3-4) struck out Gregory Polanco looking on a full-count pitch.
 But then Stallings pulled his slam down the left field line beyond the outstretched glove of Kevin Pillar, who climbed over the wall in a desperate attempt to make the catch.

 Díaz had not allowed a home run in 48 1/3 innings dating to last season, the longest active streak in the majors.

-Clay Holmes (1-1) got the win despite giving up a solo home run to Brandon Nimmo in the top of the ninth that increased New York’s lead to 7-5.
+Clay Holmes (1-1) got the win despite giving up a solo homer to Brandon Nimmo in the top of the ninth.

 Davis finished with three hits.
 Michael Conforto had two doubles for the Mets, and Nimmo drew three walks.